 Unlike share offerings, in which the final conditions of offering (for example, the offering price) are fixed after book building, in the case of rights offerings final conditions are generally fixed at the same time as the adoption of the resolution approving the relevant rights offering.
 It is therefore necessary for issuers to contact their large shareholders and confirm whether or not they intend to exercise stock acquisition rights before the relevant securities registration statement is filed, because in the case of commitment-type rights offerings, the intention of those large shareholders significantly affects the calculation of the number of unexercised stock acquisition rights which will be acquired and exercised by the underwriters.
 In the case of non-commitment type rights offerings, the issuers will not be able to receive sufficient proceeds if the large shareholders do not exercise the stock acquisition rights allotted to them.

 Such a contract has been problematic in the past, because rights offerings are conducted by way of gratis allotment of stock acquisition rights, which will constitute public offerings under the FIEA.
 Solicitation directed to potential investors prior to the filing of a securities registration statement is accordingly prohibited.
-However, the term "solicitation" is not expressly defined under the FIEA, with the result that the permitted scope of communications between an issuer and its shareholder is unclear.
-At present, any contact between issuers and shareholders prior to the filing of a securities registration statement must be conducted with appropriate care and in accordance with qualified legal advice.
+However, the term "solicitation" is not expressly defined under the FIEA and relevant regulations, with the result that the permitted scope of communications between an issuer and its shareholder is unclear.
+Any contact between issuers and shareholders prior to the filing of a securities registration statement must be conducted with appropriate care and in accordance with qualified legal advice.

 Unlike share offerings, in which an issuer may select the jurisdiction for that offering, in the case of rights offerings the regulations of any jurisdiction in which the shareholders are located may apply.
 If US securities law and regulations are applicable, this may discourage the relevant offering due to the time and expense of US registration and subsequent continuous disclosure requirements, as well as the US litigation risk.
 Rights offerings in Europe often do not allow shareholders in the US to exercise the relevant rights in order to avoid US registration requirements, and there has been discussion as to whether the same treatment is possible under Japanese law.
 It has been argued that any such treatment in Japan might constitute an infringement of the principle of shareholder equality, which has been adopted under Japanese judicial precedent.
 However, an FSA working group pointed out that such treatment might not constitute infringement of this principle, if such treatment is necessary for the smooth conduct of rights offerings and if the restriction of the rights of shareholders in the US is reasonable.
 A majority of Japanese rights offering precedents to date have included prohibitions on exercise by US shareholders, suggesting that the relevant market participants have taken the same view as espoused by the working group.

 Procedure for a primary listing